ChrisPatten/story_sage/README.md

 ## Introduction

-**Story Sage** is a cutting-edge application that leverages Retrieval-Augmented Generation (RAG) and chain-of-thought logic to allow users to interact with their books seamlessly.
-Designed to provide insightful conversations without revealing spoilers, Story Sage enhances the reading experience by enabling users to ask questions and receive detailed answers based on the book's content.
+**Story Sage** is a tool that helps users interact with their books through natural conversation.
+It uses AI to provide relevant answers about book content while avoiding spoilers.

 ## Features

-- **Interactive Q&A:** Engage in conversations about your books without encountering spoilers.
+- **Interactive Q&A:** Question and answer system that preserves plot surprises
-- **Semantic Search:** Utilizes advanced embedding models to understand and retrieve relevant information.
+- **Semantic Search:** Uses advanced embedding models to understand and retrieve relevant information across book content.
 - **Customizable Filters:** Filter responses based on book, chapter, or specific entities like characters and places.
 - **Persistent Storage:** Stores and retrieves embeddings efficiently using ChromaDB.
 - **Extensible Architecture:** Easily extendable components for additional functionalities.

 ## Architecture

-Story Sage employs a modular architecture encompassing Retrieval-Augmented Generation (RAG) and chain-of-thought logic to deliver accurate and context-aware responses.
+Story Sage uses a modular architecture with Retrieval-Augmented Generation (RAG) and chain-of-thought logic to deliver accurate and context-aware responses.

 ```
 +------------------+          +------------------+